APMonitor/begin_java/09-ArraysAndArrayList.md

 ## Arraylist

 Arrays are very useful but you can't add more items to an array once you make it.
-Java provdes an alternative, *ArrayList*.
+Java provides an alternative, *ArrayList*.
 ArrayList is like an array but it has special commands that allow you to do more like add and remove items.
 Java ArrayList is a Java class so in order to use it you need to import it.
 ```
 import Java.util.ArrayList;
 ```